EasyIP2023/raspi-arcade/README.md

 4. Installing Roms
   - I labeled the names of the folder that you should scp these [Roms](https://github.com/EasyIP2023/raspi-arcade/tree/master/games) into.
 You can download more games here at [gamulator.com](https://www.gamulator.com/roms) at your leisure
   - **Example:** ```scp games/snes/* pi@<ip address>:/home/pi/RetroPie/roms/snes```
+5. Adding Meta data.
+Click [here](https://retropie.org.uk/docs/Scraper/) to get metadata like boxart and video previews (snapshots) for your games from the internet.

 # Final Look